 Managing Responsibly: Practicing Sustainability, Responsibility, and Ethics | Coursera | This course is an integrative approach to sustainability, responsibility, and ethics.
 It empowers managers to deal competently with challenges. |

 The average cost of a master’s degree is around $29,000.
-A master’s in sustainability online varies from about $10,000 to $30,000 per annum.
+A master’s in sustainability online varies from about $10,000 to $30,000 annually.
 However, this varies from school to school.
 To ease the burden of paying for their graduate studies, prospective students can tap into various sources of financial aid.
-Financial aid may be in the form of scholarships, grants, student loans, FAFSA, and graduate assistantships.
+Financial aid may be scholarships, grants, student loans, FAFSA, and graduate assistantships.
 It is advisable to consult the Financial Aid Guide to choose the most suitable financial aid.
 Here are a few options to consider:

 The cost of an MSus degree can be wholly or partially funded through grants a student may be eligible for.
 Grants are usually not merit-based or based on the student’s accomplishments and academic prowess; instead, they are typically based on the student’s financial need.

-Graduate School Scholarships are usually merit-based and factor in a student’s academic achievements.
-They are one of the best means to reduce the financial burden of pursuing master’s in sustainability online programs.
-Here are a few scholarships applicable to sustainability degree programs:
+Graduate Scholarships are usually merit-based and factor in a student’s academic achievements.
+They are one of the best means to reduce the financial burden of pursuing a master’s in sustainability online program.
+Here are two scholarships applicable to sustainability degree programs:

 The Wesley Eckenfelder, Jr. Scholarship supports students interested in pursuing a career in ecological protection.
-Those who major in civil, chemical, mechanical, electrical, or environmental engineering or one of the environmental sciences (e.g., geology, hydrogeology, ecology) can apply for this scholarship.
+Those majoring in civil, chemical, mechanical, electrical, or environmental engineering or environmental sciences (e.g., geology, hydrogeology, ecology) can apply for this scholarship.

-An online master’s in sustainability can lead to an incredibly fulfilling career both financially and intellectually.
+An online master’s in sustainability can lead to an incredibly fulfilling financial and intellectual career.
 Graduates who complete a sustainability master’s are equipped with the knowledge and skills highly sought after by government and private sector employers and by leading university doctoral programs.
 Career opportunities span a broad range of industries and fields.
 Graduates can find lucrative employment within and outside the conservation and sustainability industry with their communications, analytical, and critical thinking strengths.

 Some possible career options, their job descriptions, annual median pay, and potential growth are listed below: